“Wild Women do Get the Blues”

 Victoria Spivey’s career spanned four decades.
 In 1962, she started her own label, recording musicians like Willie Dixon and Big Joe Turner.
 Spivey was good friends with Sippie Wallace who had left entertaining to sing in her church choir.
 Encouraged by Spivey, Wallace started touring again in the ‘60s and was a major influence on Bonnie Raitt.

 Like quilting and recipes, the vision and talents of these women were passed down generation to generation to influence better known names like Etta James, Big Mama Thornton and Janis Joplin.

 To celebrate their accomplishments, an acoustic blues concert will present a musical history of women in blues from classic blues to folk and delta style to the blues of our time.
 It will include music from Bessie Smith to Memphis Minnie, Ida Cox to Big Mama Thornton, Etta James, Lil Green, Koko Taylor and more.

 The concert will be presented by Kate Fowler and Rolando Gotés with Richard Webb on harmonica.

-If you love the blues, don’t miss this very special concert in celebration of International Women’s Day.
+If you love the blues, don’t miss this very special concert.
 These women were the real deal.
-They played music, told stories, entertained and they lived life on their own terms
+They played music, told stories, entertained, and they lived life on their own terms